chowhuiling/benjamintanweihao.github.io/source/_posts/2013-05-27-my-little-experiment.markdown

 ###Fear Driven Learning

-Recently, I brought up something that has been bothering me recently.
-I told them of a new term that I coined - __"Fear Driven Learning"__.
-I would define _Fear Driven Learning_ as using fear as the primary motivating factor to learn.
-While some might already balk at associating learning with something so seemingly negative, hear me out first.
+Recently, I brought up something that has been bothering me recently to a couple of my friends.
+I told them of a new term that I coined - __"Fear Driven Learning"__ - Using fear as the primary motivating factor to learn.
+While some might balk at associating learning with something so seemingly negative, hear me out first.

 I am a Software Engineer.
 Or at least that is what I like to tell people I am.
 Deep down, I'm not so sure.
 I suspect this is the case with many of my friends who consider themselves as software engineers, whether defined by their ego, degree, or profession.
 I do not know half of what's covered in the _Design Pattern's_ book.
 Nor I am familiar with most of what's in _Refactoring_.
 I don't test all of my code.
 I am not sure how long I can keep up with this pretense.
 So, I am afraid.